Buttercream Cake Icing and writing Joy

 In class, we first had a lesson in ribbon roses and writing.
 Writing was by far the hardest thing ever!
 Teacher had me thin my icing – twice – which really helped.
 But my lines still curlicued, broke, twisted and refused to go where my brain shouted directions!
 And I was only doing a three letter word!
 After picking letters off several times with a toothpick (yes, you can do that!), the last two finally came out okay.
 The “J” I finally let dry for a few minutes and then I shoved it into its real shape with a toothpick.

 I have profound respect for Niece who was a cake decorator in a store bakery!!!!
-And for sisters in law ElA and JanE who have actually made wedding and other celebration cakes (plural) for other people!
+And for sisters in law who have actually made wedding and other celebration cakes (plural) for other people!
 Excuse me.
 I have some a lot of practice to do!!!

 Wilton Buttercream Cake Icing